-Pans; oil pan gaskets; oil pan threads, oil capacity; dipsticks; oil pickups
+Pans; oil pan gaskets; oil pan engine threaded holes, oil capacity; dipsticks;

-Hint: Using a SMALL offset 10 mm box end wrench or a SMALL square drive wrench with a 10 mm socket, try tightening the 14 pan bolts, but not over ~85 INCH-pounds.
+Hint: Using a SMALL offset 10 mm box end wrench or a SMALL square drive wrench with a 10 mm socket, try tightening the 14 pan bolts, but not over 85 INCH-pounds (I use 78 in this test, as seen later on).
 If any of the bolts have bad threads, note which ones, mark the case, so you can fix them after the pan is off.

 (You don't want to replace the pan gasket and then find you have bad threads at any of the 14 threaded holes)

 HINT: If the drain plug is frozen and cannot be removed, try heating it and using a Vice-Grip pliers.
 If no luck, find a Torx bit that is just a bit bigger than the hex hole.
 Hammer it into place and unscrew.
 AVOID any type of screw extractor, they are hard, brittle, and will cause a problem if they break in the drain plug.

 |NOTE CAREFULLY: A VERY high percentage of the time when a pan gasket seems to be leaking, it is NOT the pan gasket, but the leak is from someplace else.
 When the gasket does leak, it is usually due to over-tightening and/or IMPROPER tightening (sequence) or damaged sealing surfaces.
 Leaks from the timing chest, head gasket, cylinder base area, and pushrod seals, ETC. are often found to be the cause with careful inspection.|

 I am NOT a believer in the aftermarket-available soft silicon rubber gaskets...too many problems...although SOMETIMES they do work.